khornberg/ember-cli-validation-components/README.md

 ```

 ## Service Defaults
-By default the service is injected into all `Controllers`, `Routes`, `Views` and
+By default the service is injected into all `Controllers`, `Routes`, `Views`
-`Components`.
-However, this behavior if fully configurable.
+and `Components`.
+However, this behavior is fully configurable.
 You can even
-lazily injected the service with `Ember.inject.service("formValidator")`.
+disable auto injection completely and lazily inject the service with
+`Ember.inject.service("formValidator")`.

 In `config/environment.js`, you can override service defaults in the
 `formValidatorDefaults` object: